- Remembering why I ride

 King County Metro Transit has partnered with Google in its implementation of an online transit trip planner that highlights Google’s map features.
 The Google Trip Planner uses Metro-generated data to find transit trips that are operated by Metro in King County.

-Along with an itinerary based on their entries for point of origin and destination, people who use Google’s trip planner have access to a street map, a satellite image or a hybrid of the two in …
+Along with an itinerary based on their entries for point of origin and destination, people who …

 After the event, we hopped on the 4 and headed home.
 That’s where the real fun began.
 Traffic on 3rd was being rerouted because of some kind of accident or blockage between Cherry and James.
 Of course, rerouting a trolley is no joke, since trolleys are powered by wires that run on a predefined route.
-The 4 heads east on James, so the driver had to go around: He turned right on Cherry, …
+The 4 heads east on James, …

 Here are some I compiled for my August 9th Real Change column: